Walk This Way to Good Health

 Get creative in maintaining your physical activity.
 It’s much easier to be consistent (and better for you) than to try to get back into a routine.

-Alexis Canaves is a supervisor of Wellness Training with the University of Miami Health System.
+Written by Alexis Canaves, a supervisor of Wellness Training with the University of Miami Health System.
 Compiled and edited by Dana Kantrowitz, contributor for UHealth’s news service.